Near-Optimal Second-Order Guarantees for Model-Based Adversarial Imitation Learning: Theoretical Analysis

 Remark~\ref{rm:det} indicates an $\epsilon^{-1}$ sample complexity in deterministic systems (disregarding the $\epsilon_{\mathrm{opt}}^{r}$ term) and an $\epsilon^{-2}$ rate in stochastic systems, consistent with \citet{foster2024behavior}.
 Crucially, however, the meaning of ``stochasticity'' and the mechanism behind the $\epsilon^{-2}$ dependence differ \emph{fundamentally} between behavioral cloning and adversarial imitation learning as we would like to elaborate more. \begin{remark}[Behavioral Cloning (BC) v.s.
 Adversarial Imitation Learning (AIL)] One fundamental difference between (offline) behavioral cloning (BC) and (online) adversarial imitation learning (AIL) is the target of estimation.
 BC fits the expert policy $\pi^E \in \Pi$ directly from demonstrations, whereas \texttt{MB-AIL} searches over rewards $r \in \cR$ and learns the transition kernel $P \in \cP$ before planning.
 Consequently, when additional structure constrains $\cP$ or $\cR$, AIL’s effective hypothesis space can be much smaller than $\Pi$, making AIL statistically easier than BC.
-This distinction is reflected in the rates: for stochastic policies, our result depends on a sample complexity of $\tilde{\cO}\big(\sigma^2 \tfrac{\log \cN_{\cR}}{\epsilon^{2}}\big)$, whereas \citet{foster2024behavior} obtain $\tilde{\cO}\big(\sigma^2 \tfrac{\log |\Pi|}{\epsilon^{2}}\big)$.
-In particular, when $\cN_{\cR}$ is small, our analysis indicates that AIL needs fewer expert demonstrations with the help of online interaction. \end{remark}
+This distinction is reflected in the rates: for stochastic policies, our result depends on a sample complexity of $\tilde{\cO}\!\big(\sigma^2 \tfrac{\log \cN_{\cR}}{\epsilon^{2}}\big)$, whereas \citet{foster2024behavior} obtain $\tilde{\cO}\!\big(\sigma^2 \tfrac{\log |\Pi|}{\epsilon^{2}}\big)$. { Moreover, \citet{moulin2025inverse} provide an upper bound that depends only on the function class for $Q$-functions in the offline imitation setting, obtaining $\mathcal{O}\!\left(d(1-\gamma)^{-4}\epsilon^{-2}\right)$ for linear $Q$-functions and $\mathcal{O}\!\left(\log\!\mathcal{N}_{Q}\,(1-\gamma)^{-8}\epsilon^{-4}\right)$ for general function approximation under discounted MDPs.
+However, in general $\mathcal{N}_{Q} > \mathcal{N}_{\mathcal{R}}$, since multiple distinct $Q$-functions can correspond to the same reward function.} Therefore, in particular, when $\cN_{\cR}$ is small, our analysis indicates that AIL needs fewer expert demonstrations with the help of online interaction. \looseness=-1 \end{remark}